Isshub-io/isshub/README.rst

 The contexts are:

-core
+code_repository
 ''''

-The `core` context will hold the "core" domain, around repositories, issues, code requests...
+The `code_repository` context will hold things around repositories, issues, code requests...

 Its entities are: